MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/scaler-fx-r-server.md

 ---

-# ScaleR Function Map for Microsoft R Server
+# ScaleR Function Map

 The `RevoScaleR` package includes hundreds of functions.
-About 180 functions can be called directly from the command-line.

-This topic is presents the most commonly used functions by Microsoft R Server users.
+This topic is presents the most commonly used functions by Microsoft R users.
 These functions can be called directly from the command-line.
+Not all of these functions will work if you switch your compute context to Hadoop, Teradata, or SQL Server.

 >[!IMPORTANT]
 >This is not an exhaustive list of functions in the RevoScaleR package.
 If you want to see the entire set of functions,  [follow these steps.](scaler.md#findmore)

 ## Functions for Data Analysis

+>Not all of these functions will work if you switch your compute context to Hadoop, Teradata, or SQL Server.

 ###The Data Science Flow
 ![import](../media/scaler-puzzle1.png)